Practical blueprint for low-depth photonic quantum computing with quantum dots: Results

 For a wider comparison, we benchmark our estimation of the logical clock cycle time with other quantum computing platforms, as shown in Table~\ref{tab:qec_cycle_times}.
 Assuming that the optimal spin-echo delay $\tau_{\rm echo}\approx29$~ns~\cite{Meng2024}, $\tau_{\rm logical}\approx6~\mu$s for $L=3$, $N=8$ and a photon loss of $8\%$.
 Our blueprint projection achieves a competitive, microsecond-fast logical clock cycle speed which scales linearly with $L$.

-Note that for GaAs QDs in a AlGaAs matrix grown with local droplet etching~\cite{Nguyen2023}, $\tau_{\rm echo}$ can be chosen to be smaller for a faster speed, owing to a slow decay of the spin-echo visibility with $\tau_{\rm echo}$, but the relevant timing requirements (Sec.~\ref{subsubsec:timing}) still need to be fulfilled.
-Moreover, the addition of ancilla-assisted RUS fusions (Sec.~\ref{nRUS}) would impose a trade-off between the logical clock cycle time and photon loss tolerance: A high loss can be tolerated by re-attempts of encoded fusions, but at the cost of slowing down the logical clock cycle.
+Note that for GaAs QDs in an AlGaAs matrix grown with local droplet etching~\cite{Nguyen2023}, $\tau_{\rm echo}$ can be chosen to be smaller for a faster speed, owing to a slow decay of the spin-echo visibility with $\tau_{\rm echo}$, but the relevant timing requirements (Eqs.~(\ref{eq:ineq1})-(\ref{eq:ineq5})) still need to be fulfilled.
+Moreover, the addition of ancilla-assisted RUS fusions (see further discussion in Sec.~\ref{exp_capability_targets}) would impose a trade-off between the logical clock cycle time and photon loss tolerance: A high loss can be tolerated by re-attempts of encoded fusions, but at the cost of slowing down the logical clock cycle.

-\section{Logical operations for computation}
+\subsection{Logical operations for computation}

 Naturally, the next step in designing an architecture would be to carry out logical operations for computation.
 Methods for performing different gates on topological codes include the use of code deformation and manipulations of twist defects to realise the full set of Clifford gates~\cite{pokingholes, logicalblocks}.
 These methods can be directly adapted for Floquet codes, as the instantaneous stabiliser group of each round is merely that of the toric code.
 Another technique achieves the same outcome by selecting appropriate measurement sequences to create spacetime symmetry defects, enacting the logical gates over the natural evolution of the code~\cite{davydova2024}.
 Additionally, universal quantum computation must include non-Clifford gates~\cite{gottesman_knill}.
 This is usually approached via the injection of noisy so-called \textit{magic states} into the code, that must then be distilled~\cite{magicstatedistillation, Gidney2019efficientmagicstate, Litinski2019magicstate, hirano2024} or cultivated~\cite{magicstatecultivation} until the output magic state reaches sufficient fidelity.